Thomaswang0822/loma_differentiable/pd_logs/reparam.md

 Nevertheless, one must pay special attention when rewriting the general if-else integrand into combination of indicators and applying the product rule.
 Specifically, `(m*x+n > k*t+p)? ret_if : ret_else` is NOT equivalent to `[m*x+n > k*t+p] * (ret_if - ret_else)`.
 Doing this will give you wrong integral value.
 The mathematically equivalent expression is `[m*x+n > k*t+p] * ret_if + [not (m*x+n > k*t+p)] * ret_else`.

-Though our implementation only works for 1d integral, we can consider an example where the integral is over some arbitrary domain - let's say a disk on which people throw darts.
-The disk has 2 regions, and people get different scores depending on whether the dart is within distance **t** to the disk center.
+Though our implementation only works for 1d integral, we can consider an example where the integral is over some arbitrary domain - let's say a dartboard on which people throw darts.
+The dartboard has 2 regions, and people get different scores depending on whether the dart is within distance **t** to the dartboard center.
 We can express this idea with a function like:

 ```python
 def score_integrand_pd(loc_x: In[float], dist_t: In[float]) -> float: